A selection from…

 You could say everything and nothing.
 Kodak did not fail purely because of the unforeseen onslaught of digital technology.
 Kodak invented the digital camera in 1975.
 The corporate response at the time according to Steve Sasson — the Kodak engineer who created it: “that’s cute — but don’t tell anyone about it.”

 Kodak, like Xerox in the computer market, could have dominated the digital camera market for many years.
-Instead they failed to see it as a threat to their traditional film business.
+Instead they did not see it as a threat to their traditional film business.
 It was 2005 before Kodak were producing digital cameras as serious consumer products.
 30 years after they invented them.
 Kodak was an old company founded in 1888.
 It had a much longer history of success to blind it to the challenges of the future.

 Kodak brought a medical chemical company — on the rationale that film also used chemicals.
 They soon found it wasn’t really the same thing, and the new acquisition was eventually sold at a huge loss.

-They attempted a hybrid camera utilizing digital technology to preview pictures, which still used film.
+They attempted a hybrid camera using digital technology to preview pictures, which still used film.
 Customers just asked why?
 In later years as losses mounted, they began producing printers and digital photo software.
 Customers just weren’t buying it.
 Literally.

 What lessons can be learned from the cataclysmic failure of Kodak?
 Here are a few: